 My majority of my time went to meal prep.
 When I did the Whole 30 (while still drinking a Shakeology for lunch for my digestion), I saw major changes in my body.
 It was as simple as planning and prepping my meals out.

 You’ll notice a lot of workout programs are going to 10-30 minute full-body workouts and place a higher focus on food.
 It’s because DIET triumphs workouts when it comes to weight loss (though you need to be working out for health benefits and better results).
 (My favorite short workout right now is T25)

 2) Walk your memos instead of emailing

 I cannot believe how little I walk during the day!
 I bought a FitBit in February when I was still teaching.
-I walked about 7,000 steps without trying, but the goal for a healthy life is 10,000 steps.
-I figured I was getting in more than than enough steps, but I was 3,000 short!
+Without trying, I walked about 7,000 steps, but the goal for a healthy life is 10,000 steps.
+I figured I was getting in more than enough steps, but I was 3,000 short!
 Then when I started working from home at a desk the majority of the day, my steps went down to as little as 1,000!!!!
 EEEK!
 Just walking will help your muscles stay flexible and keep your mobility strong.
 Plus, it is going to burn calories.

 3) Eat your lunch away from your desk